top of page

 The word 'savage' traces its etymological roots back to the Latin term 'silvaticus,' which is derived from 'silva,' meaning 'forest' or 'woodland.'
 In its earliest usage, 'savage' denoted a connection to the wilderness or untamed natural world.
 Over time, this evolved into a broader sense of something wild or uncivilized, often associated with the harshness and brutality that could be found beyond the boundaries of settled society.
 Thus, the adjective 'savage' came to describe behavior or actions that were extremely violent or brutal, marked by a distinct lack of restraint or mercy, capturing the notion of a primal and uncontrolled nature.

-Find the meaning of savage
+Quiz: Find the meaning of the adjective savage:

 Try Again!